At the end of my last post, I posed the question of what to do about my Revlimid dose, which is providing stable disease at 10 mg per day.

 I discussed all this with my oncologist, and she agreed that bumping up the dose at two week intervals was worth a try so long as I can tolerate the drug.
 We'll continue with the Arzerra for the time being.
 So the original OL protocol has now been modified to reflect higher doses of Revlimid.
 One of the advantages of following a clinical trial from afar is that you can modify it if necessary since you aren't locked into a search for empirical data.
 Your primary concern is clinical results.

 My friend also has 11q-deleted CLL and has noticed progress with his lymph nodes as time has gone on and dosages have increased.
 At 5 mg and 10 mg some of his nodes became soft and squishy and at 25 mg he notices node masses separating.
+Since nodes are my biggest challenge, I'm hoping for tangible progress as time goes on.
+I had some beginning in May, when a big node mass under my right armpit separated, but things appear to have found a plateau since then.

 It's important to remember that Revlimid is an immunomodulator, not a traditional chemo drug, so progress will be slower and less complete -- but I hope significant enough in the course of time to keep the disease down without taking on the risks associated with fludarabine, cyclophosphamide, and the like.